 Income-paying annuities may be a piece of retirement planning worth a closer look.

-There’s also been some uptick in sales of the so-called “nursing-home annuity.”
-This is a Medicaid-compliant, single-premium immediate annuity, or SPIA, that’s an emergency purchase when long-term care is needed.
-In this case, the assets are no longer accessible by the individuals.
+Another alternative is a single-premium immediate annuity, (SPIA), which is typically an emergency purchase when long-term care is needed.
+In this case, the assets are no longer accessible by the individual.
 Instead, those assets become the property of the insurance company in exchange for a guaranteed lifetime income stream.
-Because the individual uses the assets to buy the guaranteed income stream, it should bring down his/her total net worth for Medicaid purposes and perhaps even low enough to qualify for Medicaid.
-Even though they don't still hold the assets that went into the annuity, they get some benefit from them.
+Because the individual uses the assets to buy the guaranteed income stream, it should bring down his/her total net worth for Medicaid purposes and perhaps even low enough to at that point qualify for Medicaid.

-Just keep in mind that the best family time may be spent asking some tough questions about multi-generational retirement planning, including meeting nursing home costs and other long-term care expenses.
+Keep in mind that the best family time may be spent asking some tough questions about multi-generational retirement planning, including meeting nursing home costs and other long-term care expenses.
 It's never too early to have the long-term care talk.

 After all, a birthday cake crowded with candles is a good thing; financial surprises in our golden years are not.